Core Platform

 Outcome

 The work propagated outward in stages.
 The sources-and-destinations terminology first became the backbone of how the product itself was organized and understood.
-From there it shaped the Overview, the workspace homepage, where the directional flow of data between sources and destinations became the central visualization.
+This new terminology, in turn, shaped the Overview, the workspace homepage, where the directional flow of data between sources and destinations became the central visualization.
 The updated product experience was well received by customers, and the founders were pleased with the visualization as a succinct way to represent the core of the product.

 The brand team then built on the same motif, and it came to anchor the marketing site and external collateral.
 Years later, through Segment’s acquisition by Twilio, the same language and motif still front the product and the brand, evidence that the model was durable enough to outlast reorganizations and a change in ownership.
 Both the vocabulary and the flow motif are common across universal API platforms today, though we landed on them generatively, without an obvious precedent at the time.